Skip to main content

 I have spent much of my career understanding how people make decisions under pressure, and what goes wrong when they do.

-My focus is decisions where mistakes are rarely reversible—at the intersection of trust, time pressure, and high stakes.
+My focus is decisions where mistakes are rarely reversible — at the intersection of trust, time pressure, and high stakes.

 What interests me most is not the technical aspects of security, but the human ones: Why do we act the way we do when stressed?
 How can we build structures that help us when we do not have time to think?
+And increasingly: How do we maintain meaningful human control as AI systems take on more decision-making roles?

 How I work